 It does this by collecting all data from every session and links them together into a timeline that provides useful context around the error or performance issue.
 This leads to faster fix times, more accurate performance metrics, and better error prioritization.

-For example, in the case of the e-commerce platform above, they switched to Embrace (a mobile data platform that offers observability) to discover that the culprit of the crash was a failing third-party network call in a previous session.
+For example, in the case of the e-commerce platform above, they switched to Embrace (a mobile-first, mobile-only data platform that offers observability) to discover that the culprit of the crash was a failing third-party network call in a previous session.

 Traditional error tracking tools can provide logs and breadcrumbs alongside stack traces.
 However, they cannot collect 100% of the data from 100% of user sessions.
 They cannot connect foreground and background sessions into unified user experiences so mobile engineers can immediately recreate the technical truth behind complete user journeys.